The Bewitched Mill of Sing Sing

 Was there an Ossining Mill?

-Naturally, this tidbit got us hungry for more information about an alleged Ossining witch with a penchant for tampering with an old mill.
+Naturally, this tidbit got us hungry for more information about an alleged Ossining witch with a penchant for tampering with the machinery of an old mill.
 We started our inquiry by looking for evidence of an historic grain mill in downtown Ossining.
 Many tributaries of the Hudson River were dammed to provide water power for mills of various types of manufacturing, including Sing Sing Kill that runs through the downtown area.
 Had there been a grain mill in Ossining?
 Without a mill the story wouldn’t hold up.

 Searching the Archives for an Ossining Witch